Tutorial 01: Project setup

 ← Back to TutorialsProject Bootstrapping: Spring Boot + PostgreSQL

-This short guide helps you bootstrap the application: pick the right Spring dependencies, set up PostgreSQL, and configure application.yml
+This short guide helps you bootstrap the application: pick the right Spring dependencies, set up PostgreSQL, and configure application.yml so the app connects to the database successfully.

 Step 1 — Generate a Spring Boot project